 So, this recipe makes a great side dish, but I often use it for a full meal.
 It’s not traditionally cooked in a crockpot, but it’s just so great in the slow cooker because you will still get the same amazing flavor just like you were making this dish stove-top, but you have the luxury to go get other things done!

-The one thing I caution you for is over cooking the pierogies in the sauce and them making them “gummy”.
+The one thing I caution you about is overcooking the pierogies in the sauce and then making them “gummy”.